Chinese Immersion Program

 Chinese at GMS

 2020-2021 is our third year of immersion at the middle school level.
 Students will continue their language instruction with a native speaking teacher who will place a strong focus on reading and writing through language intensive blocks and Mandarin culture, history and media classes based on essential social studies standards.
 Students will expand their knowledge of Chinese culture and begin looking at careers that will allow them to use their language skills.
 Students will be able to continue studying Chinese throughout their middle and high school careers.

 Greenville Public Schools is proud to partner with Michigan State University's Chinese Teacher Certification Program (CTCP) to provide Mandarin teachers for three of our immersion classrooms this year.
 These teachers are working towards a master's degree in education and a Michigan teaching certificate and are supported by experienced MSU field instructors and GPS instructional coaches and mentors to provide high quality teaching and learning in our immersion classrooms.

-We are also pleased to announce a pending university partnership that will allow students to begin earning college credit in Mandarin starting in 9th grade.
+We are also pleased to announce a partnership with Western Michigan University that will allow students to begin earning college credit in Mandarin starting in 9th grade.
 Students who complete this program can earn up to 28 college credits at no cost during high school and graduate with a college minor in Mandarin.